nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Keen Awareness:** Elves are spatially aware of their surroundings at all time.
 They have a 50% chance of noticing concealed *non-stonework* doors and panels simply by passing near them, and automatically find them if they spend a Beat searching.

-**War Adept:** Elves have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
-When attacking, an Elf declares their target(s) and then rolls all of their attack dice, but only one damage die.
+**War Adept:** Elves have a bonus Combat Die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
+When attacking, an Elf declares their target(s) and then rolls all of their Combat Dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 See below for a table of attack and save bonuses by level: